 First rule of plant migration

 Decide who gets a spot in your winter confines.
 There are only so many windows to go round.
 Don’t waste time on plants that are inexpensive and grow quickly.
 Coleus, for example, is a relatively cheap plant that grows large in one season.
 Consider that an annual and purchase it again in the spring.
 Some outdoor plants like Kimberly Queen ferns aren’t cheap but they grow slowly and I prefer them large when they go into the garden.
 Those are purchased again in spring.

 Let's divide this topic into houseplants and tender perennials.
 Example of tender perennials: That bromeilad you're dying to keep alive until next spring.
 Example of houseplant: That philodendron that you can't kill.

-Move Indoors: Late August is the best time to begin the trek back to the house, but first, a good shower, soak or some Neem Oil may be necessary.
+Move Indoors: As stated, late August is the best time to begin the trek back to the house, but first, a good shower, soak or some Neem Oil may be necessary.
 A summer outdoors means aphids, spidermites, mealybugs, ants, you name it.
 Clean-up the plants first by pruning off dead leaves, washing down pots, showering the plants and handpicking bugs.
 You can even submerge the pot underwater (using a bucket or big garbage bag) in an effort to remove soil infestations of critters.
 Neem Oil has an extra benefit of giving the leaves a glossy shine.